moise-mulungu/mixed-react-projects/src/features/solidarity-collect-fund/project-overview.md

 * table-section(2):
   * columns: row number, full-name, fine, amount, cash desk, solidarity-case, amount
   * links to the previous table and to the members information
+    * DM: by "previous table" do you mean "table-section(1)"?

 ### cash desks
 * table for :
   * solidarity
   * debt
   * savings
+* DM: please add more details about this